 - Right click in the highlighted area and choose Create a Split Zip File from the WinZip submenu of the context menu

-- In the Create a Split Zip File dialog that opens, change the file name and the destination if you wish, and choose other options, then click Create
+- In the Create a Split Zip File dialog that opens, change the file name and the destination if you wish, select other options, then click Create

 That's it!
 WinZip will create your split Zip file with the name you chose and in the location you selected.